richardanaya/luckyshot/README.md

 - Intelligent context expansion
 - Supports Unix-philosophy piped commands

+## Goals

+- AI hyper-parameter assignment
+- rank by distance from date
+- rank by regex count
+- rank by file extension preference
+- ability to `aider /load luckyshot --aider "find me the important file"`

 ## Hyperparameters

 The tool allows for the adjustment of several hyperparameters to fine-tune its performance: